rob-blackbourn/jetblack-duckdb-react/README.md

 ### DuckDB

-Dependents of the `DuckDB` component will have access to the context.
+Children of the `DuckDB` component will have access to the database context.

 ```typescript
 import DuckDB from '@jetblack/duckdb-react'